umeshgupta1/Atterley-HTML/README.md

-# Atterley static HTML page for categoty page for as per lighthouse
+# Atterley static HTML page for category page for as per lighthouse